 As used in this section, the term institution of higher education shall mean schools under the control of the board of trustees of the State University of New York or of the board of higher education of the City of New York or any community college.

 ATTENDANCE POLICY IN ONLINE COURSES

 Attendance in an online course is defined as an active post or submission within the course including discussions, written assignments, and tests.
-This standard will be used to determine all attendance issues, including but not limited to reports of never having attended, reports of last date of attendance, and final grades of F in the course, due to lack of attendance.
+This standard will be used to determine all attendance issues, including but not limited to report of never having attended, reports of last date of attendance, and final grades of F in the course, due to lack of attendance.

 IN A COURSE THAT MEETS FOR THE FULL SEMESTER